FocusTethering all truth claims to physical evidence

 OriginatedAncient (but the most influential formalized versions began to appear in the 1600s)

 SynopsisEmpiricism is more commonly understood as a theory of knowledge than a theory of learning, but the line is often blurred in discussions of education.
 Empiricism states that knowledge comes from sensory experience, and thus emphasizes the role of experience and evidence.
 The “hard” version of Empiricism is associated with rigorous scientific research, and the “softer” versions are often encountered in theories of learning that emphasis inquiry, exploration, sense-making, and argumentation.
-Many varieties of Empiricism have been developed.
-Some with particular relevance to educational discourse include:
+Many varieties of Empiricism have been developed, including:

 - Aristotelianism (Aristotole, 300s BCE) – subject to quite varied definitions that tend to agree on two key elements: the truth is out there, and it can be reached through careful definition, observation, and demonstration